-- 1. "Full-time Student" refers to a student who enrolls in coursework of twelve (12) credit hours or more during a semester. - 2.
-"Part-time Student" refers to a student who enrolls in coursework of less than twelve (12) credit hours during a semester.
+- 1. "Full-time Student" refers to a student who enrolls in coursework of twelve (12) credit hours or more during a semester or summer term.
+These hours may include developmental course(s) hours. - 2.
+"Part-time Student" refers to a student who enrolls in coursework of less than twelve (12) credit hours during a semester or summer term.